ton-community/ton-docs/docs/develop/howto/step-by-step.md

 in the "user-friendly" form (to be displayed by user-friendly clients).
 Notice that both forms (base64 and base64url) are valid and must be accepted.

-Incidentally, other binary data related to the TON Blockchain have similar "armored" base64 representations, differing by their first bytes.
+Incidentally, other binary data related to the TON Blockchain has similar "armored" base64 representations, differing by their first bytes.
 For example, the ubiquitous 256-bit Ed25519 public keys are represented by first creating a 36-byte sequence as follows:
 - one tag byte 0x3E, meaning that this is a public key
 - one tag byte 0xE6, meaning that this is a Ed25519 public key
 - 32 bytes containing the standard binary representation of the Ed25519 public key
-- 2 bytes containing the big-endian representation of CRC16-CCITT of the previous 34 bytes.
+- 2 bytes containing the big-endian representation of CRC16-CCITT of the previous 34 bytes

 The resulting 36-byte sequence is converted into a 48-character base64 or base64url string in the standard fashion.
 For example, the Ed25519 public key `E39ECDA0A7B0C60A7107EC43967829DBE8BC356A49B9DFC6186B3EAC74B5477D` (usually represented by a sequence of 32 bytes `0xE3, 0x9E, ..., 0x7D`) has the following "armored" representation: